 According to a colleague, "[Dr. Wirz] is very passionate about preparing future teachers.
 She always relates assignment and expectations in her classes to real-life situations that students will be expected to address."
 Her colleague also noted, "I can attest to numerous accounts of overhearing students who have had her as an instructor state how much they have learned from her and how they feel prepared for the realities of student teaching."

-Another colleague noted that, "The passion for teaching CMU students by this person is impossible to ignore.
+Another colleague noted, "The passion for teaching CMU students by this person is impossible to ignore.
 The students talk of this dedication and benefit from the contagious nature of the teaching style and interaction opportunities."

 One student shared that, "My instructor was excellent at maximizing student engagement in class.
 To do this, she differentiated her instruction multiple times during an individual class period."
 Another student noted, "When students walk into her room they know that she cares about them, which translates to students being more willing to contribute to class discussions, ask questions during class, and answer questions during class."